By LAUREN EFFRON (@LEffron831) , DEAN SCHABNER, ANTHONY CASTELLANO and CHRISTINA NG (@ChristinaNg27)

 Two elementary schools were in the path of Monday's tornado, which the National Weather Service gave a preliminary rating of at least EF-4, meaning churning wind speeds of up to 200 mph.

 Oklahoma City police spokesman Sgt.
-Gary Knight said some of the victims were from Plaza Towers Elementary School.
+Gary Knight said seven of the young victims were from Plaza Towers Elementary School.

 Moore Mayor Glenn Lewis and National Guard members told ABC News the search-and-rescue operation at the school is now a body-recovery effort.

 "The walls were just pancaked, absolutely flattened and the students were just grouped together," Lt.
 Gov. Todd Lamb told ABC News.

 Oklahoma Gov. Mary Fallin tweeted late Monday night that she visited with search crews at the elementary school.
 "Appreciate their hard work and tireless dedication," she tweeted.

 Fallin has also deployed 80 National Guard members to help with search-and-rescue efforts throughout the city.